neoblackxt/MyLogcat/README.md

-# Log-Catcher
+# MyLogcat

-Catch boot log and save to /data/local/boot/boot-$time.log.

-Error or Warning only log is saved to /data/local/boot_error/error-$time.log.
+Catch boot log and save it to /data/local/boot/boot-$time.log.This module can help you to save boot and app crash log.
+It will autostop after device has been completely booted for 30 seconds.
+Working with [busybox-ndk](https://github.com/Magisk-Modules-Repo/busybox-ndk) module is recomended.

 ## Command (in Terminal):

 ```
-catlog [(Int)duration=60]
+logc <second>
 ```

-It will save the operation log in ${duration}s to /data/local/catlog/catlog-$time-${duration}s.log.
+It will save the operation log in ${second}s to /data/local/logcat/logcat-$time-${second}s.log.

-## For module developer:

-This module can help you to save boot and app crash log.

-If you don't want to kill the logcat process after boot completed, you can create /data/local/logcatcher/boot.lcs file.

-Error mode file is /data/local/logcatcher/error.lcs.

-QQ chat group 855219808.